Bankruptcy Frequently Asked Questions

 Federal and state income taxes are normally not discharged in bankruptcy.
 However, some taxes more than three years old for which you timely filed a return can be eliminated (discharged).
 Past due taxes that cannot be eliminated may be paid in a Chapter 13 without interest over the term of the plan.

 Student loans are generally nondischargeable.
 This means that even in a Chapter 7 bankruptcy you will generally have to pay your student loans.
 There are special circumstances that can result in a discharge of student loan obligation but the special circumstances are rare.

 You should discuss this issue with one of the attorneys.
 These loans can be included in your Chapter 13 plan.
 Even if you do not pay the entire student loan during the term of the Chapter 13 plan, you will be protected from the student loan creditor while you are in a Chapter 13.

-All the attorneys at Simon, Fitzgerald, Cooke, Reed and Welch, handle primarily bankruptcy cases.
+All the attorneys at Simon Fitzgerald LLC, handle primarily bankruptcy cases.